AideenM12/Joyce-English-School-MS4/TESTING.md

 3. Observe the parallax container containing the site's focal imagery.
 4. Observe the card container explaining the site's purpose.
 5. If the user isn't signed in:
-    - Observe the Register and Log in call to action buttons.
+    - Observe the Register, Reviews and Log in call to action buttons.
 6. If the user is signed in:
-    - Observe the articles, topics and contribute call to action buttons.
+    - Observe the Courses, Profile and Exam Courses call to action buttons.

 **Expected Result:**
 All home page features will appear present as described in the above steps.